W4lspirit/work/energisme_work.md

 ### PaaS Migration

-* Upgrade kubernetes add-ons (traefik, prometheus-stack, filebeat) so it can be deployed via our Paas offer
+* Upgrade kubernetes add-ons (traefik, prometheus-stack, filebeat) so it can be deployed via our PaaS offer

 ### Kubernetes migration